Self-efficacy: Writing

+With directed self-placement, the process allows students to choose their entry-level writing course based on self-assessment and reflection.
+Rather than relying on standardized tests, directed self-placement encourages students to reflect on their past writing experiences and assess their own strengths, weaknesses, and readiness for college-level writing.
+This process allows students to create their own learning path, make their own academic decisions, and take control of their own educational experience.
+And by validating their voice and judgment, directed self-placement can boost their self-efficacy.

 Motivation

 One of the factors most commonly associated with self-efficacy in writing studies is motivation.
 Motivation is often divided into two categories: extrinsic and intrinsic.
 McLeod suggests that intrinsic motivators tend to be more effective than extrinsic motivators because students then perceive the given task as inherently valuable.
 Additionally, McCarthy, Meier, and Rinderer explain that writers who are intrinsically motivated tend to be more self-directed, take active control of their writing, and see themselves as more capable of setting and accomplishing goals.
 Furthermore, writing studies research indicates that self-efficacy influences student choices, effort, persistence, perseverance, thought patterns, and emotional reactions when completing a writing assignment.
 Students with a high self-efficacy are more likely to attempt and persist in unfamiliar writing tasks.
+This persistence is evident in Hamilton and Kalyuk's study focusing on the eight "Habits of Mind"—curiosity, openness, engagement, creativity, persistence, responsibility, flexibility, and metacognition.
+They found that the first-year college students they examined showed high self-efficacy in areas such as responsibility, openness, and persistence, but showed lower self-efficacy in areas like creativity and flexibility.

 Performance outcomes

 Self-efficacy has often been linked to students' writing performance outcomes.
 More so than any other element within the cognitive-affective domain, self-efficacy beliefs have proven to be predictive of performance outcomes in writing.
 In order to assess the relationship between self-efficacy and writing capabilities, several studies have constructed scales to measure students' self-efficacy beliefs.
 The results of these scales are then compared to student writing samples.
 The studies included other variables, such as writing anxiety, grade goals, depth of processing, and expected outcomes.
 However, self-efficacy was the only variable that was a statistically significant predictor of writing performance.

+According to a study conducted, there was a relationship between self-efficacy and academic burnout.
+Self-efficacy is significantly related to academic burnout and the two variables are negatively correlated.
+The importance of the role of students' self-efficacy can increase their ability to master lecture material and to be able to control themselves from stressful situations.
+During the active phase of pandemic, the students needed high self-efficacy to be able to face the pressure and be able to adapt quickly to new elements, like online learning.